Brainspotting Intensive Therapy in Racine, WI

 -

-Yes.
+Yes!
 Brainspotting is a relatively new therapy approach (developed in 2003), and research is growing quickly.
 Current studies show it to be effective for trauma, anxiety, depression, and performance blocks.
 While it doesn’t yet have as large a body of research as more established therapies like CBT or EMDR, Brainspotting is considered an evidence-based, neuroscience-informed method.
 Many clients report powerful results, and it is increasingly being used by trauma specialists worldwide.

 -